MrCatGitHub/mymcmods/README.md

 # mymcmods
-all my minecraft mods are in this repo no pull requests please!
+all my minecraft mods are in this repo. no pull requests please!
 Enjoy!